SavageFez/Odin-LandingPage/README.md

 # Odin-LandingPage

-This will be a product landing page for ...
+This will be a product landing page Kai-Ken (Japanese Dog Breed).